matrix1001/capslock-plus-plus/README.md

 ```
 Also multiple functions call is supported.

-If you want to add your TabScript into it, just change HyperSettings.ini.
+If you want to add your HotString into it, just change HyperSettings.ini.
 If you need other function, check `UserScript` in `Usage`.

-## Notify
+## HyperNotify
-Notify is a notification UI.
+HyperNotify is a notification UI.
 Configuration is simple.
 ```ini
 [Notify]
 Enable=1